Cayman Islands leader freed on bail as corruption probe continues

-GEORGE TOWN, Cayman Islands, Dec 12 (Reuters) - The embattled leader of the Cayman Islands was released on bail after a second day of questioning on Wednesday, following his arrest on suspicion of theft and corruption in the notoriously secretive offshore Caribbean financial center.
+GEORGE TOWN, Cayman Islands (Reuters) - The embattled leader of the Cayman Islands was released on bail after a second day of questioning on Wednesday, following his arrest on suspicion of theft and corruption in the notoriously secretive offshore Caribbean financial center.

 Premier McKeeva Bush, a veteran politician and head of one of the world’s best-known tax havens, was detained on Tuesday at his home by members of the Financial Crime Unit of the Royal Cayman Islands Police Service.